 I am so very sorry that you are going through this.
 Your situation sounds very upsetting and you, like everyone else, deserve to have a mother who is the leader of your fan club.
-Unfortunately, what happens instead is that your mother criticizes and tears you down leading you to question yourself and in turn to poor self-esteem.
-This happens because we tend to internalize our mother's views of us;true?
-If your mother says it then it may be true;also true?
+Unfortunately, what happens instead is that your mother criticizes and tears you down, leading you to question yourself and, in turn, to poor self-esteem.
+This happens because we tend to internalize our mother's views of us.
+True?
+If your mother says it then we feel it may be true.
+Also true?

-We all internalize what our parents say to and about us but I want you to know that there is another way to think about things here.
-Your mother is a critical and perhaps angry woman and appears to lack the skills to be warm, supportive and soothing.
+We all internalize what our parents say to and about us but I want you to know that there is another way to think about things.
+Your mother is a critical and perhaps angry woman and appears to lack the skills to be warm, supportive, and soothing.
 Consider that your mother may have a lot of unresolved issues.
 Perhaps she was raised like this.
-That is unfortunate.
+That would be unfortunate.
 Nonetheless, understanding your mother doesn't necessarily make you feel better.

-I have a number of suggestions for you and I hope that you find at least 1 or 2 of them helpful.
+I have a number of suggestions for you and I hope that you find at least one or two helpful.

 1. Please try to focus on the respect and support that you get from your father.

-2. Be aware that at 110 and 5'2" you do NOT have a weight issue.
-I would hate to see you develop an eating disorder because of your mother's inappropriate weight-related comments.
+2. Be aware that at 110 pounds and 5'2" you do NOT have a weight issue.
+I would hate to see you develop an eating disorder because of your mother's inappropriate comments.

 5. It is unlikely that your mother will change and begin to appreciate you.
-Keep this in mind when you are hoping for recognition and acceptance.
+Keep this in mind when you hope for recognition and acceptance.

 6. Begin to learn to appreciate yourself.
 Make a list of your strengths and positive qualities.
 Also, give yourself permission to make mistakes.
 This is part of the human experience.
 We all need to forgive ourselves for our mistakes and get back into the game of life.
 Disappointment is okay but tearing yourself down is not.

-8. Remind yourself that you will leave the house at some point to live on your own/go to college and that you will no longer have to hear your mother's criticisms so frequently.
+8. Remind yourself that you will leave the house at some point to live on your own or go to college and that you will no longer have to hear your mother's criticisms so frequently.